vygr/ChrysaLisp/doc/ASSIGNMENT.md

 is a subset of C/C++ syntax that most C/C++ programmer will be familiar with.

-Assignment can be used directly by use of the `(assign)` function in your source, but it is always used under the hood, by functions like `(entry)`, `(exit)`, `(call)` etc. The input and output parameters you declare in such calls are processed by an `(assign)` function within those functions.
+Assignment can be used directly by use of the `(assign)` function in your source, but it is always used, under the hood, by functions like `(entry)`, `(exit)`, `(call)` etc. The input and output parameters you declare in such calls are processed by an `(assign)` function within those functions.